Athu087/Bike_db_analysis/README.md

 - **Discount Analysis** - Evaluating the impact of promotional discounts
   ![Average Discount](Images/avg_discount.png)

-## 📈 Key SQL Queries
+## 📈 SQL Queries

+### Consolidated SQL File

+All queries have been merged into a single comprehensive file: [`Parle_Retail_Analysis.sql`](Parle_Retail_Analysis.sql)

+This consolidated file organizes all queries into logical sections:
+- Customer Insights
+- Store Performance
+- Staff Metrics
+- Order Analysis
+- Product Analysis

+Each query includes detailed comments and references to the related visualizations.

+### Individual SQL Queries

-The repository includes the following analytical queries:
+The repository also includes the following individual analytical queries:

 | Query File | Purpose | Visualization |
 |------------|---------|---------------|